-First, let me say that I think this would not have taken as long if I had known what I was doing.
-That said, I’m surprisingly happy with its progress now.
-It is, indeed, a middle grade novel.
-I have finished the second draft, which is 50,000+ words.
-I got to the end last month and have been letting it ‘rest’ before attempting to review/ revise / edit / re-write / whatever it takes to get it closer to a submission-ready manuscript.
+Update 12/16/20: This probably would not have taken as long if I had known what I was doing.
+But what a fun learning process!
+It really is going to be a middle grade novel.
+I have finished the second draft, which is 50,000+ words – way too long.
+I got to the end last month and have been letting it ‘rest’ before attempting to review/ revise / edit / re-write / cut whatever it takes to get it closer to a submission-ready manuscript.
 Thanks to my amazing writers’ group, who have offered immensely helpful comments and suggestions, I am now ready to tackle Draft #3.
 Also I must tell you, this process seems to get easier and easier as time goes on.
 Now that I really know my people, it’s easy to predict what they’re going to do and say.
 They do it or say it, and I just have to write it down!

 While letting River Stories sit for a while, I’ve been working on ‘Pura Vida.’
 Same problem as when I started ‘River Stories’ – I don’t know the characters and story well enough yet, so the process is stupidly slow no matter how I approach it.
 But more on that later.
 Right now – off to do some editing!

-The story is totally different from what I thought it was going to be when I started writing it last June.
+The story is rather different from what I thought it was going to be when I started writing it.
 It has a different main character – but the same narrator.
 I thought I would never be able to write 40,000 words or more.
-It’s now over 50,000 and undoubtedly needs to be cut.
+It’s now still over 50,000 and requires some major cutting.

 I’ll try to update y’all again as soon as I figure out where it’s going next.